A marketing powerhouse, Instagram works for brands, companies, and nonprofits.

 - @unitedway tells great stories and asks provocative questions in posts that send traffic back to the website

-Pro Tip: If you do not like the look of too many hashtags in your caption, you can add them as comments, or try this neat hack to hide them.
+Pro Tip: If you do not like the look of too many hashtags in your caption, you can add them as comments, or try a neat hack to hide them.

 The shiny new thing on Instagram is the Stories feature.
 Designed to mimic the popular app Snapchat, Instagram Stories allows for the sharing of many moments in one complete story.